• Skip to primary navigation

 After trying many whole wheat flours from Indian grocery stores, I prefer Sujata Chakki Atta or Aashirvaad Select Sharbati Atta or Aashirvaad Whole Wheat Atta.

 I have also tried to make whole wheat flour at home from wheat berries using a grain mill (Nutrimill), and it works great to use the flour for making paratha.
-It is a bit course than the store-bought flour.
+It is a bit more coarse than store-bought flour.

 How to make paratha dough?